About The Ratings

 Before we discuss how we calculate the approval ratings, let's take a moment to discuss what they really are....

 WhatNotToSing.com approval ratings measure how well (or not so well) a performance was received by the Internet fans of American Idol.
 A common misconception is that approval ratings are synonymous with how "good" or "bad" the singer was that night.
 In reality, singing quality is just one factor (albeit the most significant one) that affects the final number.
-Others include song choice; presentation; the judges' remarks; the contestant's personality, composure, and performance history; and how well other contestants performed that night in comparison.
+Others include song choice; presentation; the judges' remarks (back in the days when they weren't universally fawning); the contestant's personality, composure, and performance history; and how well other contestants performed that night in comparison.

 We'd love to isolate and rate separately all the factors that go into a performance.
 But, we don't know how to do that, at least not objectively.
-Thus we rate the performance as a whole, then use the reviewers' comments to interpret the results (and allow our readers to do the same) to determine what America liked and didn't like about it.
+Thus we rate the performances as a whole and allow the Idolsphere to interpret why a particular performance received a particular number.
 This is why we avoid using terms like "better" and "worse" on the site when comparing performances – we use phrases like "higher-rated" and "less-liked" instead.

-The goal of Project WNTS is to provide a consistent, objective comparison basis between performances.
+The goal of Project WNTS is to provide a consistent, objective comparison basis between performances, episodes, and seasons.
 If we do this successfully, fans and future Idol contestants can make intelligent decisions based on hard facts, instead of silly bromides (like "Never sing Aretha Franklin!") that don't stand up to analysis.

 As for what separates a "good" vs. "bad" performance, that's entirely up to you.
 If you believe that Summertime was the worst performance in AI history and one with a single-digit approval rating was the best, our official response is: "whatever."
-There are a few performances that America rated in the 40s and 50s that we happen to think were terrific, and at least one in the 90s whose popularity we still don't understand.
+There are a few performances that America rated in the 30s and 40s that we happen to think were terrific, and occasionally one in the 90s whose popularity we still don't understand.
 No matter.
 America decides, we report.

 Ratings and Voting